Journal of Language and Discourse Practice (LDPJ)

 - Editor-in-Chief: Prof. Alireza Jalilifar

-- Director-in-Charge: Dr. Hossein Vahid Dastjerdi
+- Associate Editor-in-Chief: Dr. Hossein Vahid Dastjerdi

 - Publisher: KARE Publishing, Turkey